Stefano McGhee, DTM

 What experience and key strengths would you bring to the Board of Directors?

 I bring experience leading cross cultural and multinational teams in both for profit and nonprofit organizations.
 These experiences led to gaining understanding of language and cultural gaps that have caused challenges in the past.
 Different cultures expect feedback in different ways and understanding how different cultures work is critical to successful leadership.
 I learned the art of consensus building through negotiating budget increases and staff reallocations, a key strength I bring to the Board of Directors.
 I conducted strategic planning with a focus on future needs which included developing an implementation plan, making smart hiring decisions each year, and constantly measuring progress against our KPIs.
 In my current position, I have been closely involved in developing a diversity, equity and inclusion policy for our business unit that aligns with our corporate initiatives.
 Our goal is to become a better team by fully embracing diversity.
 These experiences taught me to prioritize issues while keeping severity in perspective.
-The goal being to help teams tackle conflict calmly and allowing us all to better support the organizations that we serve.
+The goal being to help teams tackle conflict calmly, allowing us all to better support the organizations that we serve.
 I also bring experience and insight from my service on the Toastmasters International Board of Directors, which has deepened my knowledge of the organization and understanding of how critical decisions (such as policy changes) are developed with consensus.
 Key strengths that I have developed as a result include relationship building, conflict resolution, policy creation, strategic planning and building organizational awareness.

 Why do you want to serve as an International Officer/Director?